xonq/tutorials/funannotate.md

 Download/compile necessary data and information:

-- transcript/EST evidence from the most closely related available organism(s) in the same genus (JGI/GenBank)
+- transcript/EST evidence from the most closely related available organism(s) in the same genus (separate by spaces in command if > 1)
     * If using JGI, acquire the expressed sequence tags (EST) or refined transcripts (NOT allTranscripts)
     * My scripts, `jgiDwnld.py`/`ncbiDwnld.py` can download these for you.
 Create an account at [MycoCosm](https://mycocosm.jgi.doe.gov/mycocosm/home) or NCBI, then follow this [brief use guide](https://gitlab.com/xonq/mycotools_scripts/-/blob/master/README.md#jgidwnldpy-ncbidwnldpy)